 For example, are you a fun business or are you more serious?
 This is of course dependent on what your brand provides.
 There’s little to gain from being a law firm and marketing your brand as hip and cool as the audience likely won’t take to it.
 However, being the cool and hip brand can sometimes work for a particular brand, especially when most of the competition market themselves as serious.
 But again, this depends on what your brand provides.

 If your brand sells products in a saturated market, how would you get noticed?

 If you’re a new brand trying to get noticed in a saturated market, you first need to identify what is saturated.
-So, is it a particular price point in which multiple businesses is marketing their products at a certain price point?
+So, is it a particular price point in which multiple businesses are marketing their products at?
 You might want to look at cheapening the brand with that more fun and light tone of voice.
 This could attract the audience in the saturated market over to your brand.

 Or you could take the opposite approach.
 You could go for a more luxurious, expensive feel with a more serious tone of voice with a slick and stylish website design.
 This could also attract your target audience over to your brand, but for the opposite reasons stated above.
 Now, people will see your website and the serious nature of the brand.
 This will be a great opportunity to provide a strong level of trust with your target audience and your brand.

 Ultimately, there’s plenty of different ways to address this.
 Adding value to products through your brand by having the more luxurious feel as stated above.
 Granted, this has been seen quite a lot.
 It’s important that when you do start to get the audience you desire, you use your tone of voice to keep them there.
 Once a customer or client is satisfied with your work, the easy job has been completed and the real test begins.

 These have been my thoughts regarding what is product branding.
 I hope this has given you some valuable insight and ideas towards your new brand or rebrand.
 If you would like to discuss this in more detail, please feel free to reach out.
 Alternatively, why not let us take this heavy work from you.